The Story Behind the Image: Lake Tekapo

 I didn’t think of the cold when getting out of the car; I was too excited.
 But, when I finally stopped running and got down to take the shot, that’s when bitter cold kicked in.

-I struggled to get the polarizer on due to my fingers cramping up from the cold.
+I struggled to get the polarizer on because my fingers were cramped up from the cold.

 I quickly took a series of shots so I could get back to the car to get some warmer gear on.

-I didn’t stop to look at the shot to make sure I had got it.
+I didn’t stop looking at the shot to ensure I got it.
 I just felt it out and hoped I had gotten the shot I wanted.